MCT-master/mct-master.github.io/_posts_draft/2023-11-27-alexanjw-applied-project.md

   </figcaption>
 </figure>

 All tested hardware arrangements provide a significant increase in sound quality and clarity without compromising too much in the low-end, thanks to the class D amplifier board and high-quality speaker drivers.
-And, With the new power-bank, the system can run twice as long.
+With the new power-bank, the system can run twice as long.

 ### LED Mapping